AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-10-21-team-name/team-name.md

 You can see how this can be construed as offensive because it sounds like a cuss word.
 I rarely cuss, and this gave me a laugh every time I said Team 4Q (which was one of the reasons to go with it).

+In any case, people had a valid concern.
 It sounds like a cuss word.
-Considering that cuss words are used regularly during internal conversations, it's not a problem.
-In any case, you could say it was a valid concern because it could be a problem when communicating verbally with external parties.
+Considering that cuss words are used regularly during internal conversations, it's not so much of a problem.

+But, it could be a problem when communicating verbally with external parties.

 _Although Atlassian has one of their values as Don't @$/# with the customer, and they are not shy of using the word in interviews so it was probably an overreaction by the leaders at First AML._

-There was a simple fix - to use the name "Team 4 Questions" when talking externally or to enunciate the name so that it doesn't sound like a cuss word.

-The other team was made primarily of Front end engineers who named their team **_XXM_**.
-If you are wondering what that stands for, it's nothing offensive.
-It's **Extra Extra Medium**, an allusion to the breakpoints (screen sizes) that Front End Engineers have to deal with when building out pages.

-Changing their name was a classic case of throwing the baby out with the bathwater.
+Changing the name in this scenario was a classic case of throwing the baby out with the bathwater.

 ## Caveats

 It's possible to have stories to share, even if you are operating under a common theme.
-My team at FirstAMl was later renamed to [kārearea](https://www.doc.govt.nz/nature/native-animals/birds/birds-a-z/nz-falcon-karearea/), and it appealed to me (more than the other birds) because it's fast and can bring down prey larger than itself.
+My team at FirstAMl was later renamed to [kārearea](https://www.doc.govt.nz/nature/native-animals/birds/birds-a-z/nz-falcon-karearea/).
+To be fair, they did allow us to choose the name but the theme was already chosen so it  was like "who cares".

-_But I doubt new people will care about the reasoning behind choosing it as the team name.
+_I doubt anyone cares about the reasoning behind choosing it as the team name.
 Sadly, it's not a conversation starter when all the other teams are named after NZ birds.
 It will always feel like we randomly chose it because we had to choose something._

 ## Conclusion

 It's safe to say that good team names are essential.
 But, it's more valuable to make them memorable and have a unique individuality rather than force them into conformity.

-Having said that, you should probably have some guidelines to weed out the genuinely offensive.
+Having said that, you should probably have some guidelines to weed out the truly offensive.